ohata-toast/RDS/en/console-guide.md

 ![server_dashboard_chart_group_modify_series_color_1_en.png](https://static.toastoven.net/prod_rds/22.07.12/server_dashboard_chart_group_modify_series_color_1_en.png)

 * ❶ Click the server whose color you want to change from the list, the color change window is displayed.
-* ❷ Change the color by clicking the color you want in the color palette at the top
+* ❷ Change the color by clicking the color you want in the color palette at the top.
     * Default colors are specified in the order of the color palette.
 * ❸ Change the color by manually entering the color code.
     * 3-digit or 6-digit color codes are supported for manual input.